Nóel Atli Arnórsson: Career

 Arnórsson joined AaB at the age of 11, moving from Aalborg KFUM.
 At AaB, Arnórsson worked his way up through the club's youth academy, and in August 2023 made his first-team debut when he was substituted in a Danish Cup match against Egen UI.
 He became the 11th youngest player to make his debut for AaB's first team when he was just 16 years and 319 days old.
 The following month he made another appearance in a cup match.

 On 11 October 2023, Arnórsson signed a new contract with AaB until the end of 2026.
 On 10 March 2024, Arnórsson made his league debut in the Danish 1st Division when he was in the starting lineup against Vendsyssel FF.
 Young Arnórsson finished the season with eight league games and two cup games for AaB's first team.

 Ahead of the 2024–25 season, Arnórsson was permanently promoted to the first team squad.
 Davidsen made his Danish Superliga debut on 19 July 2024, where he was in the starting lineup in the season opener against FC Nordsjælland.

 In September 2024 Arnórsson was injured in a match against Randers FC.
 He was back again in late October, playing matches for the U-19 team, but in November he was injured again during a U-19 match, which would keep him out for the rest of the year.

 Personal life

-Nóel Atli Arnórsson is the son of former Icelandic handball player Arnór Atlason, who had an illustrious career as a player for the Icelandic national team and as a player and assistant coach for Aalborg Håndbold.
+Nóel Atli Arnórsson is the son of former Icelandic handball player Arnór Atlason, who had a career as a player for the Icelandic national team and as a player and assistant coach for Aalborg Håndbold.
 Nóel is the grandson of former Icelandic handball player Atli Hilmarsson.